paladini/btc-stores/README.md

 ###About###

-BTC-Stores is developed by [Fernando Paladini](http://www.fpaladini.blogspot.com.br/) and Guilherme Sousa Passos, students of Science Computer and Philisopy in UFSC (Federal University of Santa Catarina - Brazil).
+BTC-Stores is developed by [Fernando Paladini](http://www.fpaladini.blogspot.com.br/) and Guilherme Sousa Passos, students of Science Computer and Philisophy in UFSC (Federal University of Santa Catarina - Brazil).

 This project is distributed under the GNU General Public License V2.